d-koppenhagen/vscode-code-review/README.md

 - Download / clone the customer code and checkout the correct branch
 - Open the project in vscode
 - [Configure the `baseURL` option](#extension-settings) with the remote URL
-  - this will cause that the link in the report is generate with the correct target including SHA, file and line reference
+  - this will cause that the link in the report is generate with the correct target including revision, file and line reference
 - [Start creating your review notes](#create-review-notes).
 - [Export the report](#export-created-notes-as-html).
   - [Probably create an own template first](#custom-handlebars-template)